RobertoGEMartin/Udacity-DeepRL-ND-P1/Report.md

 ## Architecture

-This image represents the flow of processes in a reinforcement learning training cycle.
++ This image represents the flow of processes in a reinforcement learning training cycle.

 ![arch-rl](./img/arch-rl.png "arch-rl")

-In this project, we use Unity like environment simulator engine and we use the PyTorch framework to build the deep RL agent.
++ In this project, we use Unity like environment simulator engine and we use the PyTorch framework to build the deep RL agent.

 ![arch-deeprl-unity](./img/arch-deeprl-unity-2.png "arch-deeprl-unity")

-This image defines the block diagram of ML-Agents toolkit for our sample environment.
-In our project, we use an unique agent.
++ The next image defines the block diagram of ML-Agents toolkit for our sample environment.
++ In our project, we use an unique agent.

 ![arch-unity-1.png](./img/arch-unity-1.png "arch-unity-1.png")

-An example of how a scene containing multiple Agents and Brains might be configured.
++ This below image is an example of how a scene containing multiple Agents and Brains might be configured.

 ![arch-unity-2.png](./img/arch-unity-2.png "arch-unity-2.png")